 Go to her, because you don’t live on just moss!

 Meanwhile, in West Germany, the Studentbewegung (student movement) seemed like they were ready to tear the country apart.
-Disgusted by both the Vietnam War, a new consumerism, and the previous generation’s inability to really honestly deal with their Nazi past, the new generation of Germans found themselves caught up in the same mass counterculture movement going on in the United States and other countries.
+Disgusted by both the Vietnam War, a new consumerism and the previous generation’s inability to really honestly deal with their Nazi past, the new generation of Germans found themselves caught up in the same mass counterculture movement going on in the U.S. and other countries.